HITECHCRIME/HC_SG209/README.md

 make me whole again through the secret runes

-it's the sacred ordeals of the thuul so please witch, put your mark down make me feel, place the chant one thee
+it's the sacred ordeals of the thuul so please witch, put your mark down one me

+make me feel, place the chant one thee

 only one stitched soul